Cursor¶

 .cursorrules file¶

-# Coding Standards
+# Coding Standards for Project X

-- Prefer functional components over classes.
+- Prefer functional components and Tailwind CSS.

 | Action | Shortcut (Mac) | Shortcut (Windows/Linux) |